Managing "/" in Microsoft Graph API Email IDs

 Command Description

-HttpClient.SendAsync Sends an HTTP request asynchronously and returns a Task that represents the asynchronous operation.
+HttpClient.SendAsync Asynchronously sends an HTTP request and receives back a Task representing the asynchronous action.

-Task.WaitAll Waits for all of the provided Task objects to complete execution.
-Used to synchronize async tasks in a console application.
+Task.WaitAll Waits for the execution of each of the supplied Task objects to be finished. used in console applications to synchronize async tasks.

-C# Solution for Handling Special Characters in Email IDs
+Handling Special Characters in Email IDs with a C# Solution

 using System.Net.Http;